 Another angle of vision comes into view if we understand the Magi to be Persian astrologers.
 Yes, there really were Magi.
 Seen in this light, this is a mission/evangelism text.
 The thing about the song We Three Kings: they weren’t kings, we don’t know that there were three, and they weren’t from the Orient.
 More on that below.

 Epiphany is one of the six great feasts of the church year: Christmas, Epiphany, Transfiguration, Easter, Pentecost, Trinity.
 All six feasts fall in six months of the year, followed by six months of “green Sundays,” sometimes referred to as “ordinary time” with no major feasts.

-There was some debate about when to celebrate Christmas.
+It seems there was some difference about when to celebrate Christmas.
 The first Christmas in Eastern Christianity was probably January 6.
 Because of the 13-day difference between the Gregorian and Julian calendars, Ethiopians still celebrate Christmas on January 7 (which is December 25 on the Julian calendar).
-A few years ago, when the bishops went to the Holy Land at the request of Bishop Younan, it was a delight to celebrate Christmas here on December 25, then go to the Holy Land and celebrate it again on January 6.
+A few years ago, when the bishops went to the Holy Land at the request of Bishop Younan, it was a delight to celebrate Christmas here in the U.S. on December 25, then go to the Holy Land and celebrate it again on January 6.

 What can I give Him, poor as I am?

 If I were a shepherd, I would bring a lamb;